erhsparks/NameThisProject/README.md

 ![image of beginning to type](assets/images/04_beginning_to_type.png)
 ![image of more typing](assets/images/05_more_typing.png)

-There is not penalty for continuing past your word count goal, as I figured it would break a user's flow of concentration and they might stop typing.
-The word and percentage counters continues to increase, however, so that users with a hard limit may edit as desired.
+There is no penalty for continuing past your word count goal, as I figured it would break a user's flow of concentration and they might stop typing.
+The word and percentage counters continue to increase, however, so that users with a hard limit may edit as desired.

 ![image of continuing to type past 100%](assets/images/06_continuing_past_100.png)